MolotovCherry/TrunkBundler/README.md

 Simply adding the binary post build will still minify your app html/js, you do not need any setup for that to happen other than adding the hook to your post build.

-Also, all js modules/projects are built in parallel across multiple threads for ultimate speed.
+Also, all js modules/projects are built in parallel across multiple threads if you have multiple `<link>` tags